Beth Wilkinson

 Beth Ann Wilkinson (born September 19, 1962) is an American lawyer based in Washington, D.C.
-She is a founding partner of Wilkinson Walsh + Eskovitz, a specialty trial and litigation law firm.
+She is a founding partner of Wilkinson Stekloff, a specialty trial and litigation law firm.
 Formerly, she was a partner in the Paul, Weiss, Rifkind, Wharton & Garrison law firm, where she worked in their Washington, D.C. office focusing on white collar criminal defense.
 Wilkinson began her legal career as a commissioned officer in the U.S. Army Judge Advocate General's Corps, and she has also served as an Assistant United States Attorney in New York City.

 Wilkinson is known for successfully arguing for the execution of Oklahoma City bomber Timothy McVeigh.
 She has also been a critic of unfair administration of the death penalty.

 Early life and education

 Wilkinson is a daughter of Judith and Robert Wilkinson of Richland, Washington.
 Her father is a retired Navy submarine captain and served as the director of the nuclear spent-fuel project in Hanford, Washington.
 Wilkinson graduated with a B.A. from Princeton University in 1984 and later graduated with a J.D. from the University of Virginia School of Law.